LeftEmpty/habit_tracker/README.md

 ## ✨ Features

+> As the task is to create a prototype, the project a written in a very extensible and modular way, reducing coupling of objects and references.

 - Structured GUI using `Tkinter` incl. screen base class & popup widgets.
 - Split habit data and habit subscription structure.
   - Easily support public habits.